Appearance

 Step 6: View a Scatter Plot

-Explore relationships between annotations:
+Explore relationships between features:

 - Click the Plot icon in the Activity Bar